mahrud/mahrud.github.io/_drp/faq.md

  Not at the moment.
 If you would like to get credits, look into MATH 4991/2/3 or the CLA [directed study options].

 - **How can I help?**
  Glad you asked!
-Please get in touch with Libby Farrell, Trevor Karn, or Mahrud Sayrafi.
+Please get in touch with Mahrud Sayrafi.

 ### For Mentees